carbon-language/carbon-lang/flang/documentation/Semantics.md

 # Semantic Analysis

+The semantic analysis pass determines if a syntactically correct Fortran program is is legal by enforcing the constraints of the language.

+The input is a parse tree with a `Program` node at the root;
+and a "cooked" character stream, a contiguous stream of characters containing a normalized form of the Fortran source.

-The semantic analysis pass will take a parse tree for a syntactically correct Fortran program and determine whether it is legal by enforcing the constraints of the language.
+The semantic analysis pass takes a parse tree for a syntactically correct Fortran program and determines whether it is legal by enforcing the constraints of the language.

 If the program is not legal, the results of the semantic pass will be a list of